GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-coastlines/_history.md

 ### DEA Coastlines 3.0.0

 In April 2025, the DEA Coastlines product [was updated to version 3.0.0](https://github.com/GeoscienceAustralia/dea-coastlines/releases/tag/3.0.0).
-The major improvement in this release is the application of new [Ensemble Tidal Modelling](/data/product/dea-coastlines/?tab=description#ensemble-tidal-modelling) to the calculation of all shorelines from 1988 to 2024.
+The major improvement in this release is the application of [Ensemble Tidal Modelling](/data/product/dea-coastlines/?tab=description#ensemble-tidal-modelling) to the calculation of all shorelines from 1988 to 2024.

 ### DEA Coastlines 2.2.0